MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/checkbox.md

 ### Don't put interactive elements inside the label

-Even though this is valid HTML, it creates unpredictable results with screenreaders.
+Even though this is valid HTML, it creates unpredictable results with screen readers.
 A (currently) reliable method is to keep interactive elements outside the label and reference it with `aria-describedby="hint-id"`

 {% highlight html %}
 {% include /examples/input-checkbox-legal.html %}